-It is important to keep in mind that the Modern GTM is a team sport.
+It's important to keep in mind that the Modern GTM is a team sport.
 If planned and executed properly, your teams will collaborate on a company-wide strategy that requires coordination and a shared understanding of the role each team plays.

 Together you will collaborate to define funnel stages that map your strategy and activities to the steps of the customer journey.
 This coordination encompasses everything from awareness to product strategy and even sales processes.
-You’ll need to define funnel stage entrance and exit criteria and company and stage-specific goals and metrics.
+You’ll need to define funnel stage entrance and exit criteria as well as company and stage-specific goals and metrics.
 You’ll track everything through a shared dashboard and weekly GTM meetings where the entire team will do an honest assessment to identify problem areas and plan improvements.

 Once you have an understanding of your USER / BUYER journey, it’s time to develop your strategy for getting your product into the mix of solutions your USER is considering to solve their problem.
 Ultimately, your strategy will include content creation, community building, developing an engaging product trial, and more.
 But before you jump into any specific activity or program, you need to design your GTM funnel.
-Your funnel is a means of organizing your activities, metrics, and goals and aligning them with the appropriate steps of the USER / BUYER Journey.
+Your funnel is a means of organizing your activities, metrics, and goals and aligning them with the appropriate steps of the USER / BUYER journey.

 The fundamental objective of your GTM strategy is that your USER finds your awareness activities and content so compelling that they continue their journey with you until they become a happy customer and advocate for your product with peers and colleagues.

-Unfortunately, the reality is that not all users who start their journey with you will also complete it with you.
+Unfortunately, the reality is that not all USERS who start their journey with you will also complete it with you.
 So, how will you know if your strategy is working?
-The better question is how will you know which GTM activities are performing well and which are not?
+The better question is: how will you know which GTM activities are performing well and which are not?
 The answer is to define funnel stages and goals and track goal-specific performance metrics.

-We offer our product in 3 editions: FREE, MID, and ENTERPRISE.
+We offer our product in three editions: FREE, MID, and ENTERPRISE.
 FREE has a limited set of features and can be used forever.
 MID has more features than FREE but is less expensive than ENTERPRISE, which has all the features.

 All of our products are delivered as cloud-based services.
 We do not offer an on-premises option.

 Everyone starts off with a 21-day free trial of ENTERPRISE.
-During the trial (and after) users can purchase MID directly in the product.
-A user may initiate a sales conversation at any time during the trial to purchase ENTERPRISE or MID.
+During the trial (and after), USERS can purchase MID directly in the product.
+A USER may initiate a sales conversation at any time during the trial to purchase ENTERPRISE or MID.

 The primary call-to-action (CTA) on our marketing website is for the visitor to start a free trial.
 This CTA appears in the hero section on every page.
 Our secondary CTA is to request a product demo.
 This is included in our navigation, footer, and pricing page.
 We also have an ebook and recorded webinar that are gated, meaning the visitor must fill out a form in order to access the content.

 We need to make sure that trials are successful and that the USER continues their journey with us after the trial expires.
-Our Product team has established the following product engagement milestones.
+Our product team has established the following product engagement milestones.
 We track the USER’s progression through these milestones in the product.
-Tracking is integrated with our Marketing Automation System to trigger activities, such as email with links to helpful content, that assist USERs in progressing through the milestones.
+Tracking is integrated with our marketing automation system to trigger activities, such as email with links to helpful content, that assist USERs in progressing through the milestones.

-Milestone 0: User creates a product account and starts free trial
+Milestone 0: USER creates a product account and starts free trial

 Milestone 1: Confirms email address and watches getting started video.